Home » New York » Top of the Rock tickets

 One of the most amazing things to see at the Top of the Rock is the Mezzanine exhibit stretching through a long corridor into an open exhibit area.

-Using fascinating photos, information, and artifacts, the Mezzanine Exhibit narrates the story of the planning and creation of Rockefeller Center.
+Using fascinating photos, information, and artifacts, the Mezzanine Exhibit narrates the story of the planning and creation of the Rockefeller Center.

 Beam Walk